 By Angela Fairhurst

 Summer of 2014 saw the completion of Denver’s historic Union Station’s $54 million renovation.
 The crown jewel amidst the 65’ high ceilings of the station’s Great Hall is Denver’s newest luxury hotel, The Crawford Hotel.
-This is the spot to stop.
+This is the spot to stop, and explore where past meets present.

 HISTORY & DESIGN